 More Featured Speakers for the 2019 California HR Conference Announced!

 We know summer is still a ways off, but we just couldn’t resist telling everyone about the featured speakers we have confirmed for the 2019 California HR Conference.
 These individuals are leaders in their fields, experts at providing insight and inspiration to help you reach greater heights at work and in life.
 That’s one of the biggest reasons you attend an HR conference, right?
 To be exposed to remarkable content that will give you actionable takeaways!
 Whether you work in HR, run your own business, or anything in between, these speakers alone provide enough value to justify attending #CAHR19.
-Stay tuned for more updates on our featured speakers and don’t forget that Preview pricing for the California HR Conference ends on February 28th.
+Stay tuned for more updates on our featured speakers and don’t forget that Early Bird pricing for the California HR Conference ends on May 31st.
 Register here to get in on these super low rates, and guarantee yourself a spot to see these presenters!

 Daniel H. Pink